- 1 Important tips for best management

-The wide range of soil characteristics, residue levels and weather across the Prairies likely corresponds to the evolution of a range of tillage implements, seeding systems and ground openers.
-Producers across Canada have increasingly abandoned tillage regimes in favour of zero till or conservation tillage practices, as equipment manufacturers continually improve implements to address producer concerns.
+The wide range of soil characteristics, residue levels and cultural practices across the Prairies likely corresponds to the evolution of tillage practices, implements, seeding systems and seed openers.
+Producers across Canada have increasingly abandoned tillage regimes in favour of zero till or conservation tillage practices, and equipment manufacturers have continually improved implements to address producer adaptations.

 Important tips for best management

-- The wide range of soil characteristics, residue levels and weather across the Prairies has caused a corresponding evolution of a wide range of tillage implements, seeding systems and ground openers.
-The best system for any one farm often comes down to personal preference with consideration for the farm’s soil type, environment, erosion potential, moisture situation and past tillage regime.
+- The wide range of soil characteristics, residue levels and cultural practices across the Prairies has caused a corresponding evolution of a wide range of tillage practices, implements, seeding systems and seed openers.
+The best system for any one farm is unique and is often based on personal preference, with consideration of soil type, environment, erosion potential, soil moisture and previous tillage practices and timing.

-- For seeding, use a tillage tool that can consistently place canola at a one to two centimetre depth, cutting through residue and placing seed into soil with proper coverage and adequate packing to ensure good seed-to-soil contact.
+- For planting, a seeding implement that consistently places canola at one to two centimetres deep, while cutting through residue and placing and packing the seed into soil with optimal contact with the soil and soil moisture is ideal.

-- The right system to achieve this goal and meet a grower’s expectation for fertilizer rates and placement, and for cost, will vary from grower to grower.
+- The system used to achieve this goal and meet a grower’s expectation for fertilizer rates and placement, and for cost, is unique to each farmer.

-- Canola emergence is greatly influenced by seedbed conditions, especially moisture one to two weeks prior to and one week after seeding.
-Good seedbed conditions are more important for canola than for cereals because recommended seed depth of one to two centimetres is shallower than for wheat.
-A good seedbed will:
+- Canola emergence is influenced by seedbed conditions, especially moisture one to two weeks prior to and one week after seeding.
+Optimal seedbed conditions are more important for canola than for cereals because the recommended seed depth of one to two centimetres is shallower than it is for wheat.
+An optimal seedbed will:

-- supply enough moisture for germination and seedling establishment
+- supply soil moisture for germination and seedling establishment

 - provide adequate warmth and aeration

-- have minimal physical resistance for the seedlings to emerge
+- have minimal physical resistance for the seedlings to successfully emerge

 - be relatively free of weeds and disease

 A 2012 survey found that 12 per cent of the 996 canola growers surveyed in Western Canada said they used conventional tillage 1.
-Conventional tillage is used:
+Conventional tillage can be used to:

-- to bury previous crop residues that interfere with herbicide/fertilizer application or seed placement
+- incorporate residue that interferes with herbicide/fertilizer application or seed placement

-- to create a fine soil structure in the zone of seed placement that balances water infiltration and storage, and allows adequate air movement
+- create a fine soil structure in the zone of seed placement that balances water infiltration and storage, and allows for adequate air movement

-- to provide a warm seedbed in early spring conditions
+- provide a warm seedbed in early spring conditions